See what drives us forward from our team to our values.

 With inflation running high and employees unable to deduct business mileage on their tax returns, businesses are turning to non-taxable car allowances.
 The best option is the fixed and variable rate car allowance, or FAVR.

-It's 2024 – are you still paying a taxable car allowance?
+It's 2025 – Still paying a taxable car allowance?

-In recent years more organizations have re-evaluated their car reimbursement policies.
-Factors have included the 2017 tax reform, the tightening of state labor laws, and rampant inflation in the wake of the pandemic.
+In recent years more organizations have re-evaluated their car allowance policies.
+Factors include the 2017 tax reform, the tightening of state labor laws, and rampant inflation.
 The following Q & A will help you evaluate whether a FAVR vehicle program could benefit your organization.

-FAVR, an IRS-approved alternative to a taxable car allowance, accurately reimburses employees for the use of a personal vehicle for work.
-Based on our Car Allowance Survey, a lot of drivers are frustrated with their taxable car allowances and are looking for employers who use a more equitable method such as FAVR.
+FAVR is an IRS-approved alternative to a taxable car allowance.
+Unlike a typical allowance, FAVR accurately reimburses employees for the use of a personal vehicle.
+Based on our Car Allowance Survey, a lot of drivers are frustrated with their taxable car allowances and are looking for employers who use an equitable method like FAVR.

-How is FAVR different from a standard car allowance?
+How is a FAVR allowance different from a standard allowance?

 This expense offset plan reimburses mobile employees exactly how they incur costs.
 Employees receive a fixed amount each month (like a car allowance) to cover fixed costs like